Chapter 6.12

 6.12.010 Purpose of provisions.

-The requirements set out in this chapter for a license or permit for the functions described in this chapter within the town are required as an incident of the police power responsibility to the town to maintain and secure adequate traffic flow, ingress and egress for emergency vehicles and to adequately safeguard the public health, safety and welfare of the town and the general public using the public streets and roads of the town.
+The requirements set out in this chapter for a license or permit for the functions described in this chapter within the Town are required to maintain and secure adequate traffic flow, ingress and egress for emergency vehicles and to adequately safeguard the public health, safety and welfare of the Town and the general public using the public streets and roads of the Town.
 (Ord.
+17-578 § 1 (Exh.
+C (part)), 2017: Ord.
 60 § 7, 1970)

 6.12.020 Permit required.